Field School is working hard to keep our boys engaged and connected.

 - Parents are not expected to become their children’s teacher.
-They can facilitate their children’s learning by providing a quiet place to work, supporting them in accessing the online tools, and helping them, if needed, contact their teachers with any questions or difficulties they are having with the learning activities provided.
+They can facilitate their children’s learning by providing a quiet place to work, (preferably in a relatively public part of the home), supporting them in accessing the online tools, and helping them, if needed, contact their teachers with any questions or difficulties they are having with the learning activities provided.

 - All school rules and guidelines still apply during virtual learning.